Further Reading

 von Mises, Ludwig, Theory and History: An Interpretation of Social and Economic Evolution.
 New Haven, Conn.: Yale University Press, 1957.

-Some Acknowledgements
+Some Due Acknowledgements

 Indebtedness and gratitude are hereby expressed to the innumerable anonymous Internet website writers and organizers from whom your author has picked up what little he knows about such topics as: